martinthomson/tls-0rtt-and-certs/draft-thomson-tls-0rtt-and-certs.md

 signature, either from an RSA certificate [RFC3447] (for DHE_PSK_RSA and ECDHE_PSK_RSA), or an ECDSA certificate (for ECDHE_PSK_ECDSA) [X962].

-All the necessary cryptographic operations and the key schedule are as described in [I-D.ietf-tls-tls13].

-A server MAY request client authentication by sending a CertificateRequest if it negotiates one of these cipher suites.

 AES_128_GCM and AES_256_GCM use the AEAD_AES_128_GCM and AEAD_AES_256_GCM
 authenticated encryption defined in [RFC5116].
 These are similar to the other AES-GCM modes that are described in [RFC5288].
 CHACHA20_POLY1305 cipher suites use the authenticated encryption defined in [RFC7539].
-Other ChaCha20-Poly1305 modes are described in [I-D.ietf-tls-chacha20-poly1305]).
+Other ChaCha20-Poly1305 modes are described in [I-D.ietf-tls-chacha20-poly1305].
 All authenticated encryption modes use the nonce formulation from [I-D.ietf-tls-tls13].

 Suites ending with SHA256 use SHA-256 for the pseudorandom function; suites ending with SHA384 use SHA-384 [FIPS180-4].

 # Combining Certificate and PSK Authentication